 Even when it was gussied up, as in the euro-sporty blacked out ‘T” version, or this very rare Gran Sport, made only for 1986, of which all of 1029 were built.
 Trying to compete with the handsome aero T-Bird, I assume?

-Before I lose my story thread, I was on a business trip to Chicago, and given the keys to a Century (or was it a Ciera?).
-I can’t be sure anymore.
+Before I lose my story thread, I was on a business trip to Chicago in 1986, and given the keys to an otherwise almost identical Olds Ciera.
 But lo and behold!
 When I found my car on the lot, it had this brand new coupe roof!
 I either hadn’t been reading Motor Trend faithfully enough, or GM had done one of its curious fleet numbers, sending out early production cars to the rental companies before they were properly introduced to the public.

 I admit I may have muffed the new coupe’s intro, but I swear GM did this kind of thing: my boss from NY came to visit me in what I think was 1987, and when we walked out to his rental to go for lunch, it was a car I had never seen or properly known of its existence: a Chevy Corsica!
 For a guy who couldn’t help but keep up on new car intros, even if it was cars that didn’t interest all that much, this was like driving up in a 1965 Chevy…six months before its introduction.
 Whoa!
 “Are you working for GM on the side, as a prototype tester?”

 Wikipedia confirms it: “The Corsica was first sold as fleet cars to rental agencies and to large companies in 1987, prior to mainstream release.”
 Ok; that’s a curious reversal of the usual strategy, but then GM did lots of things that repeatedly surprised me back then.
 I had already started my personal GM Death Watch some years earlier…